szilard/benchm-ml/README.md

 Both H2O and xgboost have interfaces from R and Python.

-A few other RF implementations (open source and commercial as well) have been benchmarked briefly on 1M records and runtime and AUC are [reported here](z-other-tools).
+A few other RF implementations (open source and commercial as well) have been benchmarked quickly on 1M records and runtime and AUC are [reported here](z-other-tools).

 It would be nice to study the dependence of running time and accuracy as a function of